daniele77/cli/README.md

     cmake ..
     sudo make install

-and, if you want to specify the installation path:
+or, if you want to specify the installation path:

     mkdir build && cd build
     cmake .. -DCMAKE_INSTALL_PREFIX:PATH=<cli_install_location>